THE EARLY YEARS

 Four hours after his arrival in Galanta, the would-be Slovak resistance fighter was given 30 pengő (Hungarian currency) to supplement his remaining 100 crowns along with a copy of a local, anti-Semitic newspaper.
 In this way, he could best conform and disguise himself as a Hungarian.

-Vrba successfully boarded the train for Budapest buoyed by the knowledge that had the name of a Socialist underground worker in Budapest.
+Vrba successfully boarded the train for Budapest buoyed by the knowledge that he had the name of a Socialist underground worker in Budapest.
 Unfortunately, this man was out of the city so Vrba was shunted off to meet his brother who had become a member of a local Fascist organization to fit in.
 The fake Fascist brother sheltered Vrba in his home for ten days until Vrba’s hopes were severely dashed by a visit to the headquarters of a local Zionist organization.
 There a Zionist official threatened to turn him over to the police, seemingly appalled by the fact that Vrba was hoping to gain work by acquiring false Hungarian documents.
 So this was what the outside world was like.

 “Had I torn up the Talmud and jumped on it,” Vrba recalled, “I do not think I could have shocked him more.”